javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 This page contains proposals to allow CDI managed beans in a Java EE application to listen asynchronously for JMS messages.

-These changes are proposed for JMS 2.1 which will be part of Java EE 8.
+These changes are proposed for JMS 2.1.

-For a summary of the comments made so far, see [JMS Listener beans: summary of comments](/jms-spec/pages/CDIListenerBeanComments).
+For a summary of the comments made so far, see [CDI Managed Beans as JMS listeners (Version 1): summary of comments](/jms-spec/pages/CDIListenerBeanComments).

 These proposals are separate to the proposals for [Flexible JMS MDBs](/jms-spec/pages/JMSListener5), though the two sets of proposals are designed to use a common set of annotations.